arjenv/PIC_Oled_library/README.md

 Tested with a PIC1F628a and a 128x64 SSD1306 Oled display

 Should work with other PIC's too.
-Software driven
+Software driven.

 See the 'main.c' for most of the possibilities it can do.
+And oledlib.c for some other functions not used in the example file.

 I used old-school stuff, PIC16F628a, HI-TECH compiler and MPLAB (not X)